 Ilum Questlines: Darth Malgus, a Sith Lord who decided to start his own Empire.

-The storyline lasting from "Karraga's Palace" Operation to the "Dread War" update: the Dread Masters, a group of six treacherous Sith Lords with the power to subject their foes to overwhelming terror.
+The storyline lasting from "Karagga's Palace" Operation to the "Dread War" update: the Dread Masters, a group of six treacherous Sith Lords with the power to subject their foes to overwhelming terror.

 Republic Makeb storyline: Toborro, the leader of the Hutt Cartel, who wants to turn the Cartel into a superpower to match the Republic and Empire.